PIM Software or a Product Catalog? Everything You Need to Know About Customer-facing Product Content

 How to Best Share Customer-facing Product Content

 Of the variety of ways of marketing and sharing product information, it’s all goes back to how a business manages its product database.
-To that end, businesses can either PIM software or product catalog.
+To that end, businesses can either PIM solution or product catalog.

 PIM Software or Product Catalog: How to Choose the Best Way of Publishing